inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 If there is no God, who pops up the next Kleenex?
 		-- Art Hoppe
 Finagle's First Law:
-	To study a subject best, unrstand it thoroughly before you start.
+	To study a subject best, unrstand it thoroughly before  start.

 Finagle's Second Law:
-	Always keep a record of data -- it indicates you've been working.
+	Always keep a record of data -- it indicates 've been working.

 Finagle's Fourth Law:
 	Once a job is fouled up, anything done to improve it only s it worse.

 Finagle's Fifth Law:
-	Always draw your curves, then plot your readings.
+	Always draw r curves, then plot r readings.

 Finagle's Sixth Law:
 	Don't believe in miracles -- rely on them.
 You can't mend a wristwatch while falling from an airplane.
-Valerie: Aww, Tom, you're going maudlin on me ...
+Valerie: Aww, Tom, 're going maudlin on me ...
 Tom:	 I reserve the right to wax maudlin as I wane eloquent ...
 		-- Tom Chapin
 13. ...  r-q1